salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2017-10-04-rich-notifications.md

 1. Click **Target**.
 1. Select Notification Service Extension.
 1. Name and save the new extension.
+1. Verify in your project target's general settings that the new extension was added to the `Frameworks, Libraries, and Embedded Content` section.
+If not present, please add it.

 > Note: Notification Target must be signed by the same XCode Managed Profile as the main project.